Health insurance for students: Your guide to the best cover during your studies

 Katrin Straub

-The studies begin, and with them the question of the right health insurance.
-Health insurance is mandatory for students – but which option is the best for you?
-This article examines your options and helps you make an informed decision.
+Your studies are beginning, and with them comes the question of the right health insurance.
+Health insurance is mandatory for students – but which option is best for you?
+This article looks at your options and helps you make an informed decision.

 The topic in brief and concise terms

-Students in Germany are required to have health insurance; family insurance is often available free of charge until the age of 25.
-After that, the affordable student health insurance (KVdS) is available until the age of 30, or alternatively, private health insurance (PKV).
+Students in Germany are required to have health insurance; family insurance is often available free of charge until the age of 25, after which the affordable student health insurance scheme (KVdS) applies until the age of 30, or private health insurance (PKV).

-Exemption from compulsory health insurance in favour of private health insurance is possible at the start of studies, but it binds for the entire duration of studies and should be carefully considered.
+An exemption from the statutory health insurance requirement in favour of private health insurance is possible at the start of your studies, but it applies for the entire duration of your studies and should be carefully considered.

 Evaluate options for student health insurance coverage

-Students in Germany are required to have health insurance.
-There are primarily three ways to secure coverage.
-Free family insurance is often possible until the age of 25.
-After that, the contributory student health insurance (KVdS) applies.
+Students in Germany are subject to compulsory health insurance.
+There are primarily three ways to obtain cover.
+Free family insurance is often possible up to the age of 25.
+After that, contributory student health insurance (KVdS) applies.
 Alternatively, private health insurance (PKV) can be chosen.
-The choice depends on age, income, and current insurance status.
-The statutory health insurance offers a solid basic provision.
-This initial guidance helps to reduce complexity and find the right option.
+The choice depends on age, income and previous insurance status.
+Statutory health insurance offers a solid basic level of cover here.
+This initial guidance helps reduce complexity and find the right option.

-Understand family insurance as a free basic service
+Understand family insurance as a free basic option

 Family insurance is the first choice for many students.
-It allows for free co-insurance through their parents.
-This option is generally available until the age of 25 is reached.
-An important requirement is that one's own total monthly income does not exceed certain limits.
-For the year 2025, this limit is 535 euros, or 556 euros for a mini-job.
-BAföG does not count as income in this regard.
-Co-insurance through a legally insured spouse is also possible without an age limit.
-Carefully check your eligibility for family insurance.
-Exceeding the income limit leads to compulsory insurance in KVdS.
+It allows co-insurance through their parents without paying contributions.
+This option generally applies until the age of 25 is reached.
+An important requirement is that your own monthly total income does not exceed certain limits.
+For 2025, this threshold is EUR 535, or EUR 556 for a mini-job.
+BAföG is not counted as income in this context.
+Co-insurance through a spouse insured under the statutory scheme is also possible without any age limit.
+Check your eligibility for family insurance carefully.
+Exceeding the income threshold leads to compulsory insurance in the KVdS.

-When family insurance ends, the KVdS becomes relevant.
-The contribution rate for this is uniformly regulated nationwide.
-From the winter semester 2024/2025, the basic health insurance contribution will be 87.38 Euros monthly.
-Additionally, there is the fund-specific supplementary contribution.
-For example, the Techniker Krankenkasse charges a supplementary contribution of 20.95 Euros (as of January 2025).
-The contribution for nursing care insurance is also added.
-For childless students aged 23 and over, this is 35.91 Euros monthly (as of January 2025).
-The assessment basis is the BAföG requirement rate, currently 855 Euros.
-A comparison of the supplementary contributions can be worthwhile.
-This affordable insurance option generally exists until the age of 30.
+If family insurance ends, KVdS becomes relevant.
+The contribution rate for this is regulated uniformly nationwide.
+From the winter semester 2024/2025, the basic health insurance contribution is 87.38 euros per month.
+In addition, there is the fund-specific additional contribution.
+Techniker Krankenkasse, for example, charges an additional contribution of 20.95 euros (as of January 2025).
+The long-term care insurance contribution is also added.
+For students without children aged 23 and over, this amounts to 35.91 euros per month (as of January 2025).
+The assessment basis is the BAföG standard requirement rate, currently 855 euros.
+A comparison of the additional contributions may be worthwhile.
+This affordable insurance option usually applies until the age of 30.

-Fund-specific supplementary contribution: Varies depending on health fund, e.g., 20.95 Euros at TK.
+Fund-specific additional contribution: Varies depending on the health insurer, e.g. 20.95 euros with TK.

-Total costs can therefore quickly exceed 140 Euros monthly.
+Total costs can therefore quickly exceed 140 euros per month.

-The exact costs of your health insurance thus depend on several factors.
-It is important to be aware of the age limits and exemptions.
+The exact costs of your health insurance therefore depend on several factors.
+It is important to know the age limits and exceptions.

 Consider private health insurance (PKV) as an alternative

-Student health insurance generally ends at the age of 30.
-However, there are exceptions that allow for an extension.
-These include, for example, the birth of a child and its care or obtaining a higher education entrance qualification through an alternative educational pathway.
-The maximum extension usually goes up to the age of 37.
-Students over 30 who can no longer be insured under the KVdS have the option of voluntary statutory insurance.
-The contribution for this is income-dependent and often higher.
-The minimum assessment basis is 1,248.33 euros (as of 2025).
-Those who work alongside their studies (student workers) must observe the 20-hour rule.
-If more than 20 hours per week are worked during the lecture period, the affordable student insurance generally ends.
-A health insurance with a mini-job has its own rules.
-These details are crucial for correct insurance.
+The student health insurance usually ends when you turn 30.
+However, there are exceptions that allow an extension.
+These include, for example, the birth of a child and caring for them, or obtaining university entrance qualification via a second-chance education route.
+The maximum extension usually lasts until the age of 37.
+For students over 30 who can no longer be insured under KVdS, there is the option of voluntary statutory health insurance.
+The contribution for this depends on income and is often higher.
+The minimum assessment basis is 1248.33 euros (as of 2025).
+Anyone working alongside their studies (working student) must observe the 20-hour rule.
+If you work more than 20 hours per week during the lecture period, the favourable student insurance usually ends.
+A health insurance for mini-jobs has its own rules.
+These details are crucial for correct insurance cover.

-Student worker privilege: Up to 20 hours/week of work during lecture periods usually no impact on KVdS.
+Working-student privilege: Up to 20 hours/week of work during the lecture period usually has no impact on KVdS.

-Exception: During semester breaks or night/weekend work, more work can be done (26-week rule).
+Exception: During semester breaks or for night/weekend work, more hours can be worked (26-week rule).

-Mandatory internships: Often insurance-free, regardless of remuneration and working hours.
+Mandatory internships: Often exempt from insurance, regardless of pay and working hours.

-Voluntary internships: Different regulations may apply here, especially regarding remuneration.
+Voluntary internships: Different rules may apply here, especially in relation to pay.

-Specific insurance conditions also apply for a semester abroad.
-Clarify these early with your health insurance provider.
+Specific insurance conditions also apply to a semester abroad.
+Clarify these in good time with your health insurance provider.

-In Germany, there is a general health insurance mandate, including for students.
+In Germany, there is a general compulsory health insurance requirement, including for students.
 At the start of your studies, you must present proof of insurance.
-As previously mentioned, you may be exempt from compulsory insurance in the statutory health insurance (GKV) under certain conditions.
-This is relevant if you choose to take out private health insurance.
+As mentioned above, under certain conditions you can be exempted from compulsory insurance under the statutory health insurance scheme (GKV).
+This is relevant if you choose private health insurance.
 The application for exemption must be submitted to a statutory health insurance fund within three months of the start of the insurance obligation.
 This decision is binding for the entire duration of your studies.
-There are situations where no exemption is necessary.
-This applies, for example, if you start your studies after the age of 30 or pursue a doctorate following a university degree.
-Make sure to fully understand your options.
-Seeking advice can provide clarity here.
+There are situations in which no exemption is necessary.
+This applies, for example, if you only begin your studies after the age of 30 or start a doctoral programme after completing a degree.
+Find out about your options in detail.
+Advice can help provide clarity here.

-Expert tip: Make use of personalised advice for optimal coverage
+Expert tip: Use personalised advice for optimal protection

 More useful links

-Statista offers statistics on the insured population structure in private health insurance (PKV) in Germany, broken down by social status.
+Statista offers statistics on the structure of insured persons in private health insurance (PKV) in Germany, broken down by social status.

 Wikipedia provides an article on student health insurance in Germany.